-Particularly if the property you’re preparing to rent is a flat or attached to the neighbouring property, say a terraced or semi-detached, it’s key to understand how the lifestyle habits of your closest humans could impact on you.
+Particularly if the property you're preparing to rent is a flat or attached to the neighbouring property, say a terraced or semi-detached, it's key to understand how your neighbours' lifestyle habits could impact you.
 For example, do they work unsociable hours?

 3. What's it like at night?

-If the area is well lit, this is great for safety, but it can be a nightmare if your blinds aren’t good quality.
-There’s nothing like a brightly lit bedroom to ruin a night’s sleep – ask whether you’ll receive black-out blinds or, if not, whether you can put some up yourself.
+It's great for safety if the area is well lit, but it can be a nightmare if your blinds aren't good quality.
+There's nothing like a brightly lit bedroom to ruin a night's sleep – ask whether you'll receive black-out blinds or, if not, whether you can put some up yourself.

 4. What's included?

 Whether your potential new place is furnished or unfurnished, what you see on a viewing may not be what you get.
-Furniture may belong to the previous tenant who is in the process or moving out for example.
-Make sure you ask what’s included, so you know what you’ll need to bring with you.
+Furniture may belong to the previous tenant who is in the process of moving out, for example.
+Make sure you ask what's included to know what you'll need to bring with you.

 5. Can I decorate?

-Many tenancy agreements state that you can’t paint the walls, erect shelves, put up pictures or change any of the decor.
-If this bothers you, it’s always worth asking if there’s a possibility it won’t be included in your contract.
+Many tenancy agreements state that you can't paint the walls, erect shelves, put up pictures or change any decor.
+If this bothers you, it's always worth asking to remove this clause from your contract.

-If the landlord won’t agree to you decorating, ask them if they can put some picture hooks up for you or check out our blog post to get some ideas around what you can do to make it feel more like home.
-For example there’s many great solutions that allow you to hang pictures without actually damaging the wall.
-It’s worth investigating your local DIY store to find out what’s available.
-Another great idea if your landlord isn’t into the idea of you redecorating is ‘wallpaper pictures’.
-Simply create large ‘canvases’ with your favourite wallpaper and hang (with the aforementioned no nail solution) onto your walls, and hey presto, you’ve stamped your personality into your surroundings without saying goodbye to part of your deposit.
+If the landlord doesn't agree to you decorating, ask them if they can put some picture hooks up for you or check out our blog post to get some ideas about what you can do to make it feel more like home.
+For example, many great solutions allow you to hang pictures without damaging the wall.
+It's worth investigating your local DIY store to find out what's available.
+Another great idea if your landlord isn't into the idea of you redecorating is 'wallpaper pictures'.
+Simply create large 'canvases' with your favourite wallpaper to stamp your personality into your surroundings without saying goodbye to part of your deposit.

 Another consideration is how you receive the signal.
-Again, you may be planning on entirely using internet TV services but, if like most of us you are partial to a bit of terrestrial or satellite based services once in a while, you’ll need to know the status of your aerial / satellite dish too.
+Again, you may be planning on entirely using internet TV services, but if you're partial to a bit of terrestrial or satellite-based services once in a while, you'll need to know the status of your aerial/satellite dish too.

 8. How's the heating & water?

-Check what kind of boiler there is and ask to see whether hot water comes out of the taps and the radiators work.
-If it’s a combi boiler – great you’ll have hot water literally ‘on tap’ but if it fails for any reason, you’ll have no hot water.
-Is there a back-up for example an immersion heater?
-Don’t discount a property if the boiler isn’t a ‘combi’ – a standard boiler will be just fine for most people provided you’ve set it up to heat up your water on a daily basis.
-If there isn’t adequate heating, it’s also a good idea to ask if any space heaters are provided (but be aware these can cost more in electricity).
+Check what kind of boiler there is and ask if you can check whether hot water comes out of the taps and the radiators work.
+If it's a combi boiler – great, you'll have hot water literally 'on tap', but if it fails for any reason, you'll have no hot water.
+Is there a backup, for example, an immersion heater?
+Don't discount a property if the boiler isn't a combi – a standard boiler will be just fine for most people, provided you've set it up to heat your water daily.
+If there isn't adequate heating, it's also a good idea to ask if any space heaters are provided (but be aware these can cost more in electricity).

 Does your landlord have a service agreement in place for your boiler / other services?
 What happens if it breaks?
 How quickly can you expect it to be sorted?
-Ask if there’s a 24 hour phone number you’ll be able to call in an emergency.
-Hopefully you’re not going to need to use it but, if a pipe bursts in the middle of the night, it’s nice to know it’ll be sorted out as soon as possible.
+Ask if there's a 24-hour phone number you'll be able to call in an emergency.
+Hopefully, you'll not need to use it, but if a pipe bursts in the middle of the night, it's nice to know it'll be sorted out as soon as possible.

-Look out for double glazing, which will keep the place much warmer than older style single glazed windows.
-Check for any draughty places, from doors and windows, again these will increase your heating bills.
+Look for double-glazing to keep the place much warmer than older single-glazed windows.
+Check for any draughty areas, from doors and windows; these will increase your heating bills.

 If you drive, make sure to ask about parking.
-You may be given an allocated space or you might need to get a permit from the council, which could cost you more money.
+You may be given an allocated space or need to get a permit from the council, which could cost you more money.

-If there’s more than one of you moving in, ask how many parking spaces you’ll get – you don’t want to be fighting over one space.
-Are there any conditions with the parking, is it allocated, or shared.
-Is there a driveway, is it shared, and so on.
+If more than one of you are moving in, ask how many parking spaces you'll get – you don't want to be fighting over one area.
+Are there any conditions with the parking, is it allocated or shared?
+Is there a driveway, is it shared, and so on?

-If you don’t drive, enquire into local public transport.
+If you don't drive, enquire about local public transport.
 How far away is it?
 Is it regular?
-The novelty of walking four miles to work will soon wear off and you’ll wish you’d asked before moving in.
+The novelty of walking four miles to work will soon wear off, and you'll wish you'd asked before moving in.

 Make sure you look carefully for any damage or broken items and raise them before you commit to moving.
-Your landlord will more than likely be willing to fix them before you move in and it’ll save you any hassle later on if the problems escalate.
+Your landlord will likely be willing to fix them before you move in, and it'll save you any hassle later on if the problems escalate.

-If they can’t or won’t fix it before you move, make sure to take a picture of the damage on moving day and ensure it’s logged in your inventory.
+If they can't or won't fix it before you move, take a picture of the damage on moving day and ensure it's logged in your inventory.